ddidier/address_picker-rails/README.md

 ## Usage

-You may also refer to this little [demo application](http://address-picker-rails-demo.herokuapp.com) on Heroku.
+You may also take a look at this simple [demo application](https://github.com/ddidier/address_picker-rails-demo) which is also [deployed on Heroku](http://address-picker-rails-demo.herokuapp.com).

 ### Model